sylvaincom/medgan-tips/README.md

 ### My own `medgan` repository's contents:
 1. `tips-for-medgan.md`: [A few additional tips on how to run Edward Choi's medGAN](https://github.com/sylvaincom/medgan/blob/master/tips-for-medgan.md).
 In this markdown, I add a few tips that complete Edward Choi's `README.md` of his medGAN repository.
-2. `how-medgan-works.ipynb`: [Understanding how medGAN works](https://github.com/sylvaincom/medgan/blob/master/how-medgan-works.ipynb).
-In this notebook, I provide a few code cells and explanations that can help better understand and run medGAN.
+2. `how-medgan-works.ipynb`: [Understanding how medGAN works (wtih binary variables)](https://github.com/sylvaincom/medgan/blob/master/how-medgan-binary-works.ipynb).
+In this notebook, I provide a few code cells and explanations that can help better understand and run medGAN on binary variables.